gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 permuted results that are as extreme or more extreme than observed in the direction of the *alternative* hypothesis (lower or upper tail, remembering that this also depends on the direction of the difference taken).
-For the 2-sided test, the p-value
+For the two-sided test, the p-value
 \index{p-value!two-sided test}
 is the
 proportion of the permuted results that are *less than or equal to the negative